Our top things to do in Edinburgh

 On the eastern fringes of New Town is a very special cobbled street.
 Lined with a vibrant array of independent shops, cafés and bars, it’s worth putting aside a few hours for a leisurely amble.

-Pop into Curiouser and Curiouser for Scottish-inspired gifts, stationary and art; Life Story for Scandi-style homewares and jewellery; Crombies of Edinburgh for deli treats; and Villeneuve Wines for a bottle of fine wine or whisky.
+Pop into Curiouser and Curiouser for Scottish-inspired gifts, stationery and art; Life Story for Scandi-style homewares and jewellery; Crombies of Edinburgh for deli treats; and Villeneuve Wines for a bottle of fine wine or whisky.

 Walk up Arthur’s Seat